Get an annual AARP membership for only $9. Offer ends 12/11.

 » Related Reading: Help paying for home care

 The tasks you need support with will determine the type of worker you need.
-To find help, you may decide to find a private home health agency on your own.
+To find help, you may find a private home health agency on your own.
 If you or your loved one needs care after a hospital stay, you may also be assigned to a case management agency that will help you find the right type of care.

 Home Health Aides